leolani/cltl-chatbots/README.md

 In order to install the packages you should do the following from the terminal:

+1) Clone this repo and do the following commands from the terminal:

+* git clone git@github.com:leolani/cltl-chatbots.git

+2) "cd" to clt-chatbots where the code is cloned and create a virtual environment within your cloned folder for installing all required packages and modules.
-1) If you do not have virtualenv for Python installed install virtualenv for Python:
+If you do not have virtualenv for Python installed install virtualenv for Python:

 * pip install --user virtualenv

 You need to tell Jupyter to use the kernel for the venv where you will install all the stuff:

-* python -m ipykernel install --user --name=venv

-Please read about virtual environments if you are ot familiar with it: https://janakiev.com/blog/jupyter-virtual-envs/

-2) Clone this repo and do the following commands from the terminal:

-* git clone git@github.com:leolani/cltl-chatbots.git

-3) "cd" to clt-chatbots where the code is cloned and create a virtual anvironment within your cloned folde for installing all required packages and modules:

 * python -m venv venv
 * source venv/bin/activate

+3) We need to make the virtual environment *venv* known to Jupyter notebooks.
+For this do the following:

+* pip install ipykernel
+* python -m ipykernel install --user --name=venv

+4) Now we are ready to install the main packages *emissor* and the *brain* and al other dependent packages:

 * pip install --upgrade pip
 * pip install -r requirements.txt

-4) [OPTIONAL] Some notebooks use spaCy.
+5) [OPTIONAL] Some notebooks use spaCy.
 Download the appropriate language model for spaCy before starting within the venv:

 * python -m spacy download en_core_web_sm